Canada names China, Russia as main cyber-crime threats; sees risk to power supply

 "State-sponsored actors are very likely attempting to develop the additional cyber capabilities required to disrupt the supply of electricity."

-In 2019, Russian-associated actors probed the networks of U.S. and Canadian electricity utilities, it added.
+In 2019, Russian-associated actors probed U.S. and Canadian electricity utilities, it added.

-CSE said the threat of hacking was all the more serious given how many Canadians were relying on digital services amid the coronavirus pandemic.
+CSE said the threat of potential hacks was serious given how many people were relying on digital services amid the coronavirus pandemic.

-CSE is one of the Canadian agencies probing whether China's Huawei Technologies Co Ltd can supply equipment for next-generation 5G networks.

 ((david.ljunggren@tr.com; +1 647 480 7891;))